joshbegley/nyt-latest/README.md

 **Yankees downplay Juan Soto injury concerns after yanking him from lineup**\
-`With Soto undergoing treatment after colliding with a wall on Thursday in Seattle, the Yankees decided to exercise caution.`\
+`With Soto undergoing treatment after colliding with a wall Thursday in Seattle, the Yankees decided to exercise caution.`\
 https://nytimes.com/athletic/5783060/2024/09/20/yankees-juan-soto-injury-concerns/

 **Motel 6 Is Sold to Oyo, an Indian Hotel Company Expanding in the U.S.**\